dyyfk/weiqi-fullstack/README.md

 - [x] Links on the headers will disappear if the width is too small
 - [x] Chessboard behaves differently in different browsers
 - [x] Chessboard does not dynamiclly change according to the page size
+- [x] The update users list event is not consistent for different users.

 ## Acknowledgements